Fundal Subserosal Uterine Fibroids: Causes, Symptoms, Diagnosis, and Treatment

 The colon performs several essential functions:

-• Water Absorption: One of the primary roles is to absorb water and electrolytes from indigestible food matter.
-As a result, liquid waste transforms into solid stool, helping maintain the body’s fluid balance.
+• Water Absorption: The colon absorbs water and electrolytes from indigestible food matter, turning liquid waste into solid stool and maintaining fluid balance.

-• Bacterial Fermentation: Moreover, the colon hosts a rich microbiota that helps break down remaining nutrients and produce certain vitamins, including vitamin K and some B vitamins.
-This fermentation process is crucial for nutrient absorption and overall gut health.
+• Bacterial Fermentation: The colon hosts a rich microbiota that helps break down remaining nutrients and produce vitamins, supporting overall digestive health.

 What is Colon Cleansing?